Raaschou/roborally/README.md

 This makes sure the games conveyor belts behaves similar regardless of player's positioning.

 This functionality is implemented it the helper method controller.GameController.processBlockedConveyorPlayers().

+## Command card "Again"
+We decided to add an extra command card called "Again".
+The Again method re-executes the last command the player executed, if any.
+We implemented a method, getLastCommand() and setLastCommand() for this purpose.
+We then retrieve the last executed command using player.getLastCommand().
+If no command exists (null), the method simply returns.
+Otherwise, it calls executeCommand(player, lastCommand) to reapply the last action.
+Before any action is executed, the executeCommand(), starts by setting the given command as the last command.

 ## Updated GameController
 We have updated the controller.GameController.executeNextStep() method to call the implemented helper methods